-Here are the key new rules contained in the Bill.
+Here are the key new rules contained in the Act.

-1. All Payments Prohibited Except Rent, Deposits and Two Exceptions
+1. All Payments Prohibited Except Rent, Deposits and Three Exceptions

 Landlords or their agents will no longer be allowed to charge tenants for anything except: the rent, the tenancy deposit and a holding deposit (more on these below).